dgarnitz/vectorflow/README.md

 # Introduction

 VectorFlow is an open source, high throughput, fault tolerant vector embedding pipeline.
 With a simple API request, you can send raw data that will be chunked, embedded and stored in any vector database or returned back to you.
-VectorFlow is multi-modal and can ingest both textual and image data.

 This current version is an MVP.
 We recommend using it with Kubernetes in production (see below for details).
 For text-based files, it supports TXT, PDF, HTML and DOCX.
-For image files, it support JPG, JPEG, and PNG.

 # Run it Locally
 With three commands you can run VectorFlow locally: